 Statement from Commissioner Director Louis Cappelli Jr.

-The statement below is by Commissioner Director Louis Cappelli Jr. on behalf of the Board in regard to the passing of Governor James Florio.
+The statement below is by Commissioner Director Louis Cappelli Jr. on behalf of the Board regarding the passing of Lucinda Florio.